Connect with us

 The goal of the Wednesday hearing was to hear from the plaintiffs and for the attorneys to make their case about the constitutionality of HB 1020.

-Residents and Democratic lawmakers have spoken out against HB 1020, including concerns that it would empower white state to appoint judges instead of them elected by citizens of the majority-Black city and create a separate police force within Jackson.
+Residents and Democratic lawmakers have spoken out against HB 1020, including concerns that it would empower white state officials to appoint judges instead of having them elected by citizens of the majority-Black city and create a separate police force within Jackson.

 Jackson lawmakers say they were not consulted in the crafting of the legislation.

 Thomas is expected to rule by the end of the week whether to approve a preliminary injunction to stop the bill from being implemented.
-That could lead to either of the sides asking for the Mississippi Supreme Court to hear the lawsuit in an appeal.
+That decision could lead to either of the sides asking for the Mississippi Supreme Court to hear the lawsuit in an appeal.

 MacArthur Justice Center Director Cliff Johnson, one of the plaintiffs’ attorneys, said the ultimate goal is a permanent injunction that would prevent the appointment of temporary judges and the creation of a Capitol Complex Improvement District court.